 The Cleve Cole Hut is a Crown Hut within The Alpine National Park, regulated by the Department of Natural Resources and Environment, and maintained by The Mount Bogong Club, whose members have, since 1965, improved the hut and kept it in excellent condition.

-More information on Cleve Cole Hut can be found by clicking here.
+More information on Cleve Cole Hut can be found by clicking here and also in State Library Victoria.